heimskr/why/ISA.md

 ## <a name="prog-data"></a>Data Section
 The data section contains non-code program data.
 Execution is not expected to occur in the data section, but there is no error checking to prevent it.

-### Assembler syntax
+### Assembly syntax
-Variables and their values are declared (once again) with JSON-like markup:
+Variables and their values are declared with JSON-like markup:

 <pre>
 #data